dlang/DIPs/DIPs/DIP1NNN-DK.md

 ### The type of the null-pointer
 Currently `typeof(null)` is a special type to the compiler.
-It is a subtype of every pointer, array, and class, but it can't be resolved as a pointer type of anything.
+It is a subtype of every pointer, array, and class, but it cannot be resolved as a pointer type of anything.
 ```D
 void foo(T)(T* ptr) {}